Lavanyasrivastav/Devtrace/README.md

 # DevTrace

+**Live demo:** [devtrace-six.vercel.app](https://devtrace-six.vercel.app/) — frontend on Vercel, API on Render ([devtrace-1-6q5m.onrender.com](https://devtrace-1-6q5m.onrender.com/)), database on MongoDB Atlas, cache/queue on Upstash Redis.

+> Note: the Render free tier spins down after 15 minutes of inactivity — the first request after a period of no traffic can take 30–60 seconds to wake up.
+This is a free-tier limitation, not a bug.

 A centralized error intelligence and application monitoring platform — a simplified, original-architecture take on what Sentry, LogRocket, and Datadog error monitoring do, built end-to-end with the MERN stack, Redis, BullMQ, and Socket.IO.

 ## Features